Alegree/Alegree/README.md

 ##

 - I am an aspiring dev who is young and still learning the basics
-- I love to help support some basic Fivem Development issues and scripting for the same
 - I like in my free time to do some coding about random things

 ##